 (a) VCS regularly identifies and reviews key risks to which VCS is exposed to and has a system to manage these risks;

 (b) VCS understands and complies with all applicable legal and regulatory requirements;

 (c) VCS has appropriate up-to-date financial and management controls;

-(d) delegation to Board Committees, staff and volunteers works effectively and the use of delegated authority is properly supervised;
+(d) Delegation to Board Committees, staff and volunteers works effectively and the use of delegated authority is properly supervised;

-(e) proper arrangements are in place for the recruitment, supervision, support, appraisal and remuneration of all staff including the Executive Director; and
+(e) Proper arrangements are in place for the recruitment, supervision, support, appraisal and remuneration of all staff including the Executive Director; and

-(f) volunteers are managed and supported.
+(f) Volunteers are well managed and supported.

 Risk management is an integral part of sound governance.
 It is integrated with VCS’ business strategy, cuts across the different functional areas of VCS’ operations and is mainly embedded within the day-to-day management and operational processes of these functional areas.
-VCS has established an Enterprise Risk Management (ERM) Framework based on guidance by the 2016 ERM Toolkit for Charities and Institutions of a Public Character issued by the Charity Council.
+VCS has established an Enterprise Risk Management (ERM) Framework based on the 2016 ERM Toolkit for Charities and Institutions of a Public Character by the Charity Council.

 VCS has identified 7 key risks, namely: